rossillingworth/tesb-rt-se/policies-compression/README.txt

 but an Accept header will be added and if the server supports it, the response will be gzipped and any subsequent requests will be.

+COMPRESSION conflicts with standard CXF GZIP feature in case of GZIP feature is installed after the COMPRESSION feature.

 Compression can be enabled via policy or by adding feature.
 Supported attribute: